LouisSch/Backtest-Engine/README.md

 ---

+🚧 **Work in Progress**
+This project is actively being developped.
+Contributions, feedback and ideas are welcome!

+---

 ## ✨ Features
 - **GBM + Jump Tick Simulation**
   Simulates realistic tick-level price movements using Geometric Brownian Motion with jumps.